derekahn/ultimate-go/language/exporting/README.md

+## Exporting

+Packages contain the basic unit of compiled code.
+They define a scope for the identifiers that are declared within them.
+Exporting is not the same as public and private semantics in other languages.
+But exporting is how we provide encapsulation in Go.

+## Notes

+* Code in go is complied into packages and then linked together.
+* Identifiers are exported (or remain unexported) based on letter-case.
+* We import packages to access exported identifiers.
+* Any package can use a value of an unexported type, but this is annoying to use.

 ### Exercise 1
 **Part A** Create a package named toy with a single exported struct type named Toy.
 Add the exported fields Name and Weight.
 Then add two unexported fields named onHand and sold.
 Declare a factory function called New to create values of type toy and accept parameters for the exported fields.
 Then declare methods that return and update values for the unexported fields.